k4u5hik/VCB-Service-Agreement/README.md

 - We have a lot of experience yet we are not perfect, so suggestions for improvement are welcome in a gentle way.

 ## We do not accept responsibility for:
+- VCB is a shared facility, it should expected that although we clean the toys, room, bedding etc. there may potentially be transfer of germs from other rabbits.
+We demand from all our clients to vaccinate their rabbits from Caclici Virus.
+Despite this unintended consequences may occur, hence issues arising due to sharing of items such as (but not limited to) toys, room, beddings, etc. is not accepted as a liability by VCB.
+Client bears the risk of sending their rabbit to a shared boarding facility.
 - Additional costs incurred due to additional care requirement
 - Vet Bills